NoxObscuro/Interactive-Document-Tagging/README.md

 For the visualization, we represent the clustered articles in a scatter plot in the center of our web application.
-On the left side, the user can toggle between two bar charts: one which visualize the keywords of the documents and one which visualize the user applied tags.
+On the left side, the user can toggle between two bar charts: one which visualizes the keywords of the documents and one which visualizes the user applied tags.
 On the right side the document text and title (including a direct link to the article) are displayed when selecting only one article.
 If several documents are selected, user-created tags are shown with an option to filter the tags, create new ones, apply tags to the selection or remove them.